Learn how to make these easy pulled pork crockpot BBQ sandwiches the easy way. They make great sandwiches for tailgate parties too.

 - Your favorite rub, if you like or just basic salt and pepper

-We personally don’t like a rub on our BBQ sandwiches but if you do, put the rub all over the meat, wrap in cellophane and let sit in fridge over night.
-There are so many different types of rubs out there but we just prefer salt, pepper and maybe a little bit of Cajun seasoning for a little bit of a kick.
+We personally don’t like a rub-on our BBQ sandwiches but if you do, put the rub all over the meat, wrap in cellophane and let sit in the fridge overnight.
+There are so many different types of rubs out there but we just prefer salt, pepper, and maybe a little bit of Cajun seasoning for a little bit of a kick.
 We want to taste the meat with just a bit of BBQ flavor on the side.

-Place your loin(s) in your crock pot, place the lid on top and cook on low for 6 to 8 hours.
+Place your loin(s) in your crockpot, place the lid on top and cook on low for 6 to 8 hours.
 I don’t add any liquid because the small amount of fat in your loin will produce that for you.
 Sometimes I will add finely sliced onion on the bottom of the crockpot for the loin to lay on while it cooks.
-Just depends on my mood that day.
+It just depends on my mood that day.

 One more look……….